Contemporary Luxury in the Heart of Northern Italy

 20 kW photovoltaic with 40 kWh battery storage

-Operating Costs & Energy Efficiency
+Operating Costs and Energy Efficiency

 Annual operating costs (approximate):